seleregb/node-tutorial-for-frontend-devs/README.md

 ## Docker Implementation

-I went further beyond Chris' initial project to a docker implementation for how to get the node-app containerized.
+I went further beyond Chris' initial project to create a docker implementation for how to get the node-app containerized.
 The necessary files are the:

 * .dockerignore - just like a `.gitgnore` file but docker related
 * .docker-compose.yml - this is for composing and running the app using the `Dockerfile`